swcarpentry/shell-novice/_episodes/02-filedir.md

 {: .output}

 Here,
-we can see that our home directory contains mostly **sub-directories**.
+we can see that our home directory contains only **sub-directories**.
 Any names in your output that don't have a classification symbol, are plain old **files**.